phenotypic.analysis#

 - Parameters:

-nrows (int) – Number of rows in the dataset, must be positive.
+nrows (int, optional) – Number of rows in the grid layout.
+Defaults to 8 (standard 96-well plate).
+Must be positive.
+Affects edge detection logic.

-ncols (int) – Number of columns in the dataset, must be positive.
+ncols (int, optional) – Number of columns in the grid layout.
+Defaults to 12 (standard 96-well plate).
+Must be positive.
+Affects edge detection logic.

 - Raises: